-You may be eligible to take part in a research study.
+You, or your child, may be eligible to take part in a research study.
 This form gives you important information about the study.
 It describes the purpose of the study, and the risks and possible benefits of participating in the study.
+Parents or legal guardians, who are giving permission for a child, please note: in the sections that follow the word 'you' refers to 'your child'.